cscart/docs/en/user_guide/look_and_feel/email_templates/index.rst

 * **Status**—determines whether or not to send the email notifications of this type.

-* **Attach a PDF document**—determines which :doc:`document type <../documents/index>` (if any) to attach to the email notification as a PDF file.
+* **Attach a PDF document**—determines which :doc:`document type </user_guide/look_and_feel/documents/index>` (if any) to attach to the email notification as a PDF file.

   .. note::

       You can only attach PDF documents to email notifications about order status changes.
-The names of those notifications begin with **“Order notification:”**.

 ---------------------------------
 2. Variables, Snippets, Documents